heidi-holappa/tdd-mooc/part6/game-of-life/documentation/project-plan.md

 - [ ] Board with three neighboring cells remains unchanged after one tick
 - [ ] Board with four neighboring cells becomes empty after one tick
 - [ ] A cell with exactly three neighboring cells becomes alive after one tick

-**File management**

-- [ ] An RLE-file can be read
-- [ ] RLE file content is stored into a data structure
-- [ ] A board setup is created from the loaded data
-- [ ] A board setup is saved into an RLE file